Italvolt to license battery technology from Israel's StoreDot

 Italvolt will ringfence a minimum amount of the batteries produced at the plant for StoreDot's business and customers, Italvolt's statement said, without specifying the amount.

-StoreDot, whose investors include the truck division of then Daimler, now Mercedes-Benz MBGn.DE, BP BP.L, VinFast, Volvo 0175.HK, Polestar [RIC:RIC:INBSCL.UL] and Samsung [RIC:RIC:SAGR.UL], develops fast-charging battery cells for electric cars using silicon-rich electrodes that enable the cells to charge more quickly.
+StoreDot, whose investors include the truck division of then Daimler, now Mercedes-Benz MBGn.DE, BP BP.L, VinFast, Volvo 0175.HK, Polestar [INBSCL.UL] and Samsung [SAGR.UL], develops fast-charging battery cells for electric cars using silicon-rich electrodes that enable the cells to charge more quickly.

 It aims to make cells capable of delivering 100 miles (161 km) of range on a 5-minute charge by 2024, down to 2 minutes by 2032, making electric vehicles (EVs) more attractive to potential customers dissuaded by current longer charging times.